Last-Minute Vegan Thanksgiving Guide

 As I wrote in the recipe post, my Grandma makes this cake every year, so I made my own vegan version.
 It’s a fluffy pumpkin cake, not overly spicy, topped with cream cheese frosting.

-This recipe from Cheers to Vegan Sweets is a good one to pull out for Thanksgiving, or anytime during the fall.
+This recipe from Cheers to Vegan Sweets is a good one to pull out for vegan Thanksgiving.
 Try making them into donut holes instead of full-sized donuts so you’ll have enough room to sample every dessert.

-Pssst: autographed copies of Cheers to Vegan Sweets are currently 20% off in my shop, and I’m donating a portion of each sale to The Sweet Bunny Project for the rest of the year.
+Pssst: autographed copies of Cheers to Vegan Sweets are currently 20% off in my shop.
+Also, I’m donating a portion of each sale to The Sweet Bunny Project for the rest of the year.

 This is probably a category you don’t have to think about if you’re going to a relative’s home for Thanksgiving.
 There’s probably wine, beer, juice, pop*, or mixed drinks that are all vegan.
 But if you want to really step it up, try one of these recipes, or make them later at home.